Esri/esri-leaflet/CONTRIBUTING.md

 ##### More tests

 Esri Leaflet has a fairly comprehensive test suite built with [Mocha](http://mochajs.org/), [Chai](http://chaijs.com/), [Sinon](http://sinonjs.org), and [Karma](http://karma-runner.github.io/0.12/index.html).
-The tests can be found in at https://github.com/Esri/esri-leaflet/tree/master/spec.
+The tests can be found at https://github.com/Esri/esri-leaflet/tree/master/spec.

 You can run the tests with `npm test`.